woodenworks/project-kraken/monsters/aberrations/Gibbering Abomination.md

 - **Languages**             Understands Deep Speech but cannot speak
 - **Challenge**             5 (1,800 XP)	::	**Proficiency Bonus**  +3
 ___
-***Aberrant Ground.*** All surfaces within the room (up to a 100-foot radius around the Abomination) become doughlike difficult terrain; this includes the floor, ceiling, and walls, but does not spread outside of the room where the Abomination is anchored.
+***Aberrant Ground.*** All surfaces within the room (up to a 100-foot radius around the abomination) become doughlike difficult terrain; this includes the floor, ceiling, and walls, but does not spread outside of the room where the abomination is anchored.
 The abomination's tremorsense extends across the affected area.
 Each creature that starts its turn in this area must succeed on a DC 10 Strength saving throw or have its speed reduced to 0 until the start of its next turn.

 ***Immutable Form.*** The gibbering abomination is immune to any spell or effect that would alter its form.

 ***Anchored.*** The gibbering abomination is anchored to the floor and ceiling.
 It cannot be moved and automatically fails Dexterity saving throws.
-If the ceiling above it is destroyed, such as with a _disintegrate_ spell or when damaged by a creature with the Siege Monster trait, the Abomination collapses and loses its Aberrant Ground trait and Flab reaction.
+If the ceiling above it is destroyed, such as with a _disintegrate_ spell or when damaged by a creature with the Siege Monster trait, the abomination collapses and loses its Aberrant Ground trait and Flab reaction.

 ### Actions
 ***Multiattack.*** The gibbering abomination makes one bite attack and, if it can, uses its Blinding Spittle.